whitgroves/pokeblue-remix/README.md

     - All trapping moves (e.g., *Wrap, Fire Spin*) to damaging moves with a secondary status effect ✓
     - Struggle ~~, Self-Destruct, and Explosion are all~~ is "None"-type (read: Bird-type) ✓
     - Certain special moves are treated as physical (e.g., *Crabhammer, Thunderpunch*) ~
+    - *Night Shade* has 60 base power and a 20% chance to inflict sleep ✓
 - The Ghost type is special instead of physical ✓
 - All 151 Pokemon are available on a single save ✓
 - The good rod is good and the super rod is super ✓